Hearing Loss

 Hearing loss is assessed using audiometric data, specifically the permanent threshold shift (PTS) across speech frequencies (500 Hz, 1000 Hz, 2000 Hz, and 3000 Hz) in both ears.
 DVA uses the GARP M tables to convert your audiogram results into impairment points.

-Mild bilateral hearing loss typically attracts 0–5 impairment points.
-Moderate bilateral loss often falls in the 5–15 point range.
-Severe bilateral hearing loss can reach 20+ points.
+Mild bilateral hearing loss (under 5% binaural) typically attracts 0 impairment points.
+This is where many mild claims land.
+Moderate bilateral loss (5–29% binaural) often falls in the 5–15 point range.
+Severe bilateral hearing loss (30%+ binaural) can reach 20–40+ points.
 The exact points depend on which frequencies are affected and by how much.
-A properly formatted audiogram from a qualified audiologist is essential.
-A GP hearing screen is not sufficient.

 Use the DVA PI Points Calculator